ZJU-DAILY/CollaborEM/README.md

-# **CollaborER: A Self-supervised Entity Resolution Using Multi-features Collaboration**
+# **CollaborEM: A Self-supervised Entity Matching Framework Using Multi-features Collaboration**

-CollaborER, a self-supervised entity resolution framework via multi-features collaboration.
+CollaborEM, a self-supervised entity matching framework via multi-features collaboration.
 It is capable of (i) obtaining reliable ER results with zero human annotations and (ii) discovering adequate tuples’ features in a fault-tolerant manner.
-CollaborER consists of two phases, i.e., automatic label generation (ALG) and collaborative ER training (CERT).
+CollaborEM consists of two phases, i.e., automatic label generation (ALG) and collaborative EM training (CEMT).
 In the first phase, ALG is proposed to generate a set of positive tuple pairs and a set of negative tuple pairs.
-ALG guarantees the high quality of the generated tuples, and hence ensure the training quality of the subsequent CERT.
-In the second phase, CERT is introduced to learn the matching signals by discovering graph features and sentence features of tuples collaboratively.
+ALG guarantees the high quality of the generated tuples, and hence ensure the training quality of the subsequent CEMT.
+In the second phase, CEMT is introduced to learn the matching signals by discovering graph features and sentence features of tuples collaboratively.

 For more technical details, see [CollaborER: A Self-supervised Entity Resolution Framework using Multi-features Collaboration](https://arxiv.org/abs/2108.08090).